 - 2.5 cups water

-- Preheat the oven to 400 degrees F and grease your muffin tray with the coconut oil.
+- Preheat the oven to 400 degrees F and grab a non stick muffin pan.
+Grease if needed.

 - Meanwhile, in a large bowl, add the chickpea flour, nutritional yeast, seasonings and baking powder and whisk to combine.
 Then pour in the water and mix well.